hafslundnett/hdd-style/styleguide/lib/tags.md

 category: Components
 ---

-Tags can be grouped togheter and they should only contain text and a single icon.
+Tags can be grouped togheter and can contain text and icons.

 ## Tags
 `hdd-tags`, `hdd-tags_item`